Indebted Valencia asks Spain government for help

 Spain's regions, currently shut out of international debt markets, have been pushing for months for a financing mechanism to help them find the liquidity they need to meet their financial obligations.

-Treasury Minister Cristobal Montoro said after a weekly cabinet meeting that the regional funding plan carries strict fiscal criteria that beneficiaries must meet while providing regular updates on its finances.
+Treasury Minister Cristobal Montoro said after a weekly cabinet meeting that the regional funding plan carries strict fiscal criteria that beneficiares must meet while providing regular updates on its finances.

 "The Valencian government will have an obligation to meet new conditions to gain access to this liquidity," he said.